zinzy/zinzy.website-v2/_posts/2021-01-01-family-or-notes-from-a-battlefield.md

 the Pride flag that I sent you
 as a housewarming gift

-Colossians 3:26 The freedom of the Lord is the wisdom to decide who is truly your sister, your brother, your father, your mother.
+Colossians 3:26 The freedom of HaShem is the wisdom to decide who is truly your sister, your brother, your father, your mother.
 Don’t let the bastards grind you down.

 ----